 The domain name system (DNS) blacklists are developed to safeguard individuals from IPs that are known to have a history of spam reports.
 The bottom line is to make sure your IP is not being affected by regularly inspecting blacklist sites like MXToolBox.

-It is better to identify and understand that you have been blacklisted then to continue to pour in efforts into areas that are not the rooting issue.
+It is better to identify and understand that you have been blacklisted than to continue to pour in efforts into areas that are not the rooting issue.

-A common issue we face when bulk emailing is receiving low open rates.
-The open rate is a valued term in marketing which refers to the ratio of the total number of unique people who opened up your email and the total number of delivered emails.
+One of the challenges faced in sending bulk emails is receiving low open rates.
+The open rate is a valued term in marketing that refers to the ratio of the total number of unique people who opened up your email and the total number of delivered emails.

 To better wrap our heads around this concept let me share an example: Let us say you send 1,000 emails, out of which 200 were bounced, and 800 were delivered.
 Of those 800 emails delivered, 400 were opened.
 Thus, resulting in an email open rate of 50%.